elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 Let's recap the "new chat message" process so far:

 * A user submits the "new message" form and sends a `"new_message"` event to the live view
-* The live view responds to this event by updating its own socket's state, re-rendering _and_ broadcasting the `"new_message"` event to the other live view processes subscribing to the topic for this chat room, i.e. the processes that represent the other users in the chat room.
+* The live view responds to this event by updating its own socket's state, re-rendering _and_ broadcasting the `"new_message"` event to all the live view processes subscribing to the topic for this chat room, i.e. the processes that represent the other users in the chat room.
 * The live view processes receive this message broadcast and respond to it by updating their own state and re-rendering.
 They also `send` a message to themselves that they will process once they finish re-rendering.
 * The live view processes responds to the message they sent themselves, telling themselves to send a message to the channel with which they share a socket.